Damage is in the hundreds of thousands of dollars, following the fire at Belleville’s sewage pumphouse Sunday afternoon (original story CLICK HERE).

 Director of Environmental Services for the City of Belleville Perry DeCola credited quick work by fire members to save the building.

-DeCola says that work was being done to the roof of the building, when debris caught fire, which went into the ventilation of the building.
+DeCola says that work was being done to the roof of the building when debris caught fire, which went into the ventilation of the building.

-He says the water, smoke, and flames damaged some of the roof and some electrical, however the major damage was in a system called the P.L.C
+He says the water, smoke, and flames damaged some of the roof and some electrical, however, the major damage was in a system called the PLC.

 The Programmable Logic Controller is the brains of the operation, according to DeCola.